harmonicalchemy/modular-emacs/README.md

 - [pandoc-mode](https://joostkremers.github.io/pandoc-mode/) `pandoc-mode` is an Emacs mode for interacting with Pandoc.
 Pandoc is a program _(plus libraries)_ created by John MacFarlane that can convert a text written in one markup language into another markup language.
 This is one of the tools that will help me get off proprietary Scrivener on **Mac OS** and finally be able to use Emacs for all my **Pub§Ops**!

 - [fountain-mode](https://github.com/rnkn/fountain-mode) For **writers, screenwriters** A markdown mode for writing screenplays!
 Fantastic!!!
 Fountain together with pandoc, allows you to do many conversions for screenplays to industry formats like **Final Draft** etc. but the best part is the text highlighting and colors make it very easy to read/rehearse dialog and cues right from an Emacs buffer!
 Writing scripts in this mode is as natural as typing `INT` _(your line instantly turns into a scene heading!)_ Try it!
 Just start typing your script and find out what happens!
+Modular Emacs Fountain Mode has been customized to use a nice looking Typewriter style mono font!
+It also opens up in olivetti mode _(next item below)_ automatically setting the line width to 100 chars...
+**Update 2020:** I am currently writing some docs for using fountain-mode within Emacs, as well as provide some example screenplay scripts and instructions on how to publish them to PDF using a tool called Afterwriting...
+Stay tuned for that...

 - [olivetti](https://github.com/rnkn/olivetti) Adjust margins with word wrap. _(great with fountain mode!)_ Perfect for distraction free writing!
 I also enable this within `rmoo` _(if you have the **games module** enabled)..._  Toggle it on and off within Xah Fly Keys Command Mode by hitting: **\`** key.
 Adjust the margin width within Xah Fly Keys Command Mode by hitting: `SPACEBAR [` or: `SPACEBAR ]` to shrink or grow respectively.